-- Seek a Russian bank or financial institution capable of refinancing the current shareholder debt facility and providing the additional financing required to complete construction of the new flotation facility and allow for the underground mining at Vertikalny; and/or - Seek a prospective joint-partner or financer or buyer for the Vertikalny Mine and the Mangazeisky Project assets. - The budget for 2023 regarding silver production is approximately 602,000 ounces and 1,233 tonnes of lead (equivalent 121,290 silver Oz).
-This budget was made considering existing mining plan that is based on resource model, productivity and utilization of existing mining assets - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.
+- Seek a Russian bank or financial institution capable of refinancing the current shareholder debt facility and providing the additional financing required to complete construction of the new flotation facility and allow for the underground mining at Vertikalny; and/or - Seek a prospective joint-partner or financer or buyer for the Vertikalny Mine and the Mangazeisky Project assets. - The forecast for 2023 regarding silver production is approximately 905,000 ounces and 1,568 tonnes of lead (equivalent 146,673 silver Oz).
+The increase from the original budget (602.000 ounces of silver and 1,233 tonnes of lead) due to change in expectation in ore composition, which allow Group to process more silver ore through existing facility and produce more silver ore concentrate through X-Ray separation.
+This forecast was made considering existing mining plan that is based on resource model, productivity and utilization of existing mining assets - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.